 Now, science and technology have leveled the playing field.
 Some people still have natural advantages over others, but in today’s world, anyone can learn the methodology, refine their skills, and harness the power of their own pokemon.

 Professor Oak raised a dozen of his own pokemon by Red’s age, and by developing the pokedex, revolutionized the relationship between practical knowledge and cutting edge research, allowing both scientists and trainers to share information and help each other day to day.
 Elite Agatha was the first trainer who didn’t keep their mysterious affinity with Ghost-type pokemon secretive, and she opened a school at the age of thirteen to help teach others how to deal with and train them, even without psychic powers.
-And Leader Giovanni rose to the head of his Gym when he was just a year older than Red, and used his position and status to help set up society’s trainer programs, so everyone has a chance to make their own way.
+And Leader Giovanni rose to the head of his Gym when he was just a few years older than Red, and used his position and status to help set up society’s trainer programs, so everyone has a chance to make their own way.

 Limited only by of their intelligence, imagination, and will, people and their pokemon are capable of extraordinary things together.